mkaz/working-with-go/_posts/hello.md

 Go will run `init()` function before `main()`, if it exists.

-Here is an expanded Hello World program which uses a global variable `phrase` defined as a string. **All variables have types.** The go compiler will automatically detect the type if possible.
+Here is an expanded Hello World program that uses a global variable `phrase` defined as a string. **All variables have types.** The go compiler will automatically detect the type if possible.

 ```go
 package main